 Social Security Number Format | What Do The Numbers Mean?

-Most people have their Social Security number memorized, or they at least know where to find their SSN.
-This number is critical for identification purposes, and you need to have it whenever you attempt to get a loan, open a bank account, or perform many other services.
 Most people never really think about the structure of the Social Security number itself.
 You might know that it is nine digits, but do you know why the number is separated the way it is?
 Also, do you know the significance and meaning of each section of your SSN?
 If not, keep reading as we give you all the details on the formatting of Social Security numbers.

 Social Security Number Format

 Contrary to popular belief, Social Security numbers are not assigned in consecutive order.
 The process used by the Social Security Administration (SSA) to assign SSNs has changed a couple of times over the years.
 Up until 1972, numbers were assigned by Social Security field offices.
 The field office in your geographic area would assign your SSN.
-Since 1972, all numbers have been assigned by the central office at the Social Security Administration.
-While it is hard to obtain details about the order in which numbers are assigned, information is available about what each section of numbers means.
-We will discuss the significance of each group of numbers in the next sections of this article.

-Area Number
+– Area Number (AAA)

-The first section of three digits of your SSN is the area number.
+The first section of the three digits of your SSN is the area number.
 Some people also call this the Social Security number prefix.
 This number is associated with a specific geographical location.
 Similar to ZIP codes with the post office, area codes for your SSN started in the Northeast and worked westward.
-This means that folks in the Northeast had lower numbers than those on the West Coast.
-Again, the process change in 1972 also affected how area numbers were assigned.
-After 1972, the area number was assigned based on the ZIP code of the mailing address on your Social Security card application.

-Group Number
+– Group Number (GG)

-Serial Number
+– Serial Number (SSSS)

-The last group of four digits in your SSN is known as the serial number.
-The serial numbers are assigned strictly in chronological order per area and group number.
-It is worth noting that this does not always seem to be the case before 1965 when field offices assigned numbers.
-Then, there appeared to be more randomization as some groups of serial numbers seemed to be assigned out of order.
-However, today, the assignment of a serial number for each area and group starts at “0001” and continues upward to “9999.”
-Note that “0000” is never a valid serial number.
-In fact, any group of all zeros is never a valid number in any section of an SSN.
+The last group of four digits in your SSN is the serial number.
+Serial numbers are assigned strictly chronologically per area and group number.
+It is worth noting that this did not always seem to be the case before 1965 when field offices assigned numbers.
+Then, there appeared to be more randomization, as some groups of serial numbers seemed to be assigned out of order.

-You might think that you could look at a person’s SSN and determine their age.
+You might think you could look at a person’s SSN and determine their age.
 However, that is not always the case.
-Serial numbers are assigned based on the time at which an application is received, and not everyone applies for a Social Security number at birth.
+Serial numbers are assigned based on the time an application is received, and not everyone applies for a Social Security number at birth.
 Issuance of an SSN for some people may occur well into adulthood, while others may be assigned a few weeks after birth.

 Social Security ‘Area Code’ Number Chart